 According to educational theorist Etienne Wenger, communities of practice (also known as “CoPs”) are “groups of people who share a concern or a passion for something they do and learn how to do it better as they interact regularly.”
 CoPs are not training; they are a different type of professional development where the content is driven by the participants.

 MRTQ PDN offers free facilitated CoP groups around the state in two categories:

 - Regional and Topical CoPs generally meet monthly, for approximately two hours.
 They meet in all regions of Maine and are open for new members any time.

-- Collaborative Partnerships CoPs are groups working towards a focused objective (for example: opening a new child care program).
+- Collaborative Partnerships CoPs are groups who work with dedicated external partners towards a focused objective (for example: opening a new child care program).
 They support a reflective process, and build capacity around particular content and topics.
 They have a limited membership and new members are added only when they have common goals.

 There are a number of reasons to participate, including to: